 Overview

 Marketing is an exciting and practical area of study.
-Throughout this course, you will be introduced to marketing concepts, frameworks, and institutions.
-The knowledge you will gain in this course will help you understand the different steps of the marketing process and, in particular, how successful profit and not-for-profit organizations build and maintain long and lasting, mutually profitable relationships with their customers.
+This course will introduce you to marketing concepts, frameworks, and institutions.
+The knowledge you gain in this course will help you understand the different steps of the marketing process and how successful organizations build and maintain long-lasting, mutually profitable relationships with their customers.

 Learning outcomes